vladikcomper/md-modules/utils/cbundle/readme.txt

   #undef <Symbol>
     Removes a symbol from defined symbols list.

+  #include <FilePath>
+    Opens the specified file and executes its directives.

   #file <FilePath>
     Creates or rewrites a file, directs all the output to this file.